stoneliuCS/fluid-oas/README.md

 ## Goals

-Normal OAS _DSLs_ either make the developers write decorators or objects that end up to be very similar to writing JSON.
+Normal OAS _DSLs_ either make the developers write decorators or objects that end up being very similar to writing JSON.
 This library takes it one step further by introducing _compile-time_ protections when writing specifications and also additionally abstracts over the entire specification through Objects.

 ## Features